lukejharmon/lanyon/chapters_preref/chapter10_birthdeath_pre.md

 $$
 </div>

 This deterministic equation gives us the expected value for the number of species through time under a birth-death model.
-Notice that the number of species grows exponentially through time as long as $\lambda > \mu$, e.g. $r>0$, and decays otherwise (Figure 10.3).
+Notice that the number of species grows exponentially through time as long as $\lambda > \mu$, i.e. $r>0$, and decays otherwise (Figure 10.3).

 ![Figure 10.3.
 Expected number of species under a birth-death model with $r=\lambda-\mu > 0$ (top line), $r = 0$ (middle line), and $r < 0$ (bottom line).
 In each case the starting number of species was $n_0 = 1000$.
 Image by the author, can be reused under a [CC-BY-4.0](https://creativecommons.org/licenses/by/4.0/) license.]({{ site.baseurl }}/images/figure10-3.png)